RayJacksonII/EGP-Graphai-Panta/exports/markdown-par/KJV1769/17-EST.md

 <sup>14</sup> Then said Zeresh his wife and all his friends unto him, Let a gallows be made of fifty cubits high, and to morrow speak thou unto the king that Mordecai may be hanged thereon: then go thou in merrily with the king unto the banquet.
 And the thing pleased Haman; and he caused the gallows to be made.
 ## Chapter 6

-<sup>1</sup> On that night could not the king sleep, and he commanded to bring the book of records of the chronicles ; and they were read before the king.
+<sup>1</sup> On that night could not the king sleep, and he commanded to bring the book of records of the chronicles; and they were read before the king.
 <sup>2</sup> And it was found written, that Mordecai had told of Bigthana and Teresh, two of the king’s chamberlains, the keepers of the door, who sought to lay hand on the king Ahasuerus.
 <sup>3</sup> And the king said, What honour and dignity hath been done to Mordecai for this?
 Then said the king’s servants that ministered unto him, There is nothing done for him.
 <sup>4</sup> And the king said, Who [is] in the court?
 Now Haman was come into the outward court of the king’s house, to speak unto the king to hang Mordecai on the gallows that he had prepared for him.